manzurola/spaCy4j/README.md

 </dependency>
 ```

-To use the CoreNLP adapter, add this to the dependencies section in your `pom.xml`:
+To use the CoreNLP adapter, add this to the dependencies section of your `pom.xml`:
 ```xml
 <dependency>
   <groupId>io.github.manzurola</groupId>